-4 The Natural Rate and the Flat Phillips Curve
+6 The Natural Rate and the Flat Phillips Curve

 Our discussion above makes it clear that determining the path of the natural unemployment is a challenge.
-But that path is an intrinsic element of the Phillips curve-every study of the Phillips curve rests on a specification of the natural rate.
-A simple specification, adopted by many authors, is to take the natural rate to be a constant, or, equivalently, to omit the natural rate altogether.
+That path is an intrinsic element of the Phillips curve-every study of the Phillips curve rests on a specification of the natural rate.

+As we noted earlier, a simple specification, adopted by many authors, is to take the natural rate to be a constant, or, equivalently, to omit the natural rate altogether.
 Another specification takes a long-run trend in the actual unemployment rate as the natural rate of unemployment.
-Such time-varying measures do not capture the cyclical variation in the natural rate described in Sections 3.2-3.4.
-In this section, we discuss a potential bias toward understatement of the slope of the Phillips curve resulting from the absence of realistic variation over time in the natural rate of unemployment embodied in most specifications of the Phillips curve.
-In this section, we show that if the true natural rate of unemployment is highly correlated with the actual rate, Phillips curves estimated with constant natural rates or natural rates uncorrelated with actual rate will inevitably be close to flat.
+Such measures, even if time-varying, do not capture the cyclical variation in the natural rate described by the anchored-inflation method for the recovery from the 2007-2009 recession.

+In this section, we discuss the potential bias toward understatement of the slope of the Phillips curve resulting from the absence of cyclical variation over time in the natural rate of unemployment.
+We show that if the true natural rate of unemployment is highly correlated with the actual rate, Phillips curves estimated with constant natural rates or natural rates uncorrelated with the actual unemployment rate will inevitably be close to flat.

-4.1 Implications of mis-specifying the natural rate as uncorrelated with actual unemployment
+6.1 Implications of mis-specifying the natural rate as uncorrelated with actual unemployment

-We are studying the Phillips curve from Equation (1), replicated here
+We are studying the Phillips curve from equation (1), replicated here

-$$\pi_t - \pi_t^ = -\phi \cdot (u_t - u_t^).$$
+$$\pi_t - \pi_t^ = -\phi \cdot (u_t - u_t^)$$

-We presume that we have solved the problem of measuring π_t^ , and focus on the unobserved u_t^ .
+As before, we presume that we have solved the problem of measuring π_t^ , and focus on the unobserved u_t^ .

-We now demonstrate that taking the natural rate of unemployment as constant or nearconstant has profound implications for estimation of the Phillips curve if the true model has a material positive correlation between the natural and actual rates.
+We now demonstrate that taking the natural rate of unemployment as constant or nearconstant has profound implications for estimation of the Phillips curve if the true covariance between the natural and actual rates is materially positive.